Sultan-Alshehry/SDMO-2025-group-3-project/instructions.md

 what they did, why, and their thought process.
 This will be used later in the project report.
 - If anyone need help with their work they should ask in the group-chat, we'll be happy to help

-## Project Steps
+## Group 0

-1. For each member - Find a GitHub project with +1000 contributors and commits.
-2. Use the provided example implementation to mine the commits and apply Bird heuristic.
+Use the example implementation to fetch the commits from a github repo URL or from the path to a local clone (clone is prefered) upload the before and after csv file to the original-implementation-output-directory

-3. Compare the accuracy of the implementation against the accuracy of manual de-duplication.
-4. Propose and create a new implementation for de-duplication.
-5. Compare the results
+## Group 1

 ## Reporting